Naveduran/simple_shell/README.md

 # Shell

 This repository contains our own simple version of the shell.
-It was written in C, as a learning exercise inside Holberton School.
+It was written in C, as a learning exercise.
+The [Flowchart](https://miro.com/app/board/o9J_lMIftoE=/) shows how the program was built.

-### Flowchart
-The [Flowchart](https://miro.com/app/board/o9J_lMIftoE=/) shows how the program functions in general.

 ## Files of this repository
 |File| Description |